datawire/ambassador-docs/docs/code/latest/what-is-telepresence.md

 Telepresence enables you to create [intercepts](../intercepts-overview/) to direct select traffic from a service without disrupting other traffic.
 This way you can code and debug your associated service locally using your preferred local IDE and in-process debugger.
 You can test your integrations by making requests against the remote cluster’s ingress and observe how the resulting internal traffic is handled by your service running locally.
 You can also share a preview of your intercept with others on your tem for real-time collaboration.

-## How does Telepresence help you code more efficiently?
+## How this helps you code more efficiently

 The dev loop can be jump-started with the right development environment and Kubernetes development tools to support speed, efficiency and collaboration.
 Telepresence is designed to let Kubernetes developers code as though their laptop is in their Kubernetes cluster, enabling the service to run locally and be proxied into the remote cluster.
 Telepresence runs code locally and forwards requests to and from the remote Kubernetes cluster, bypassing the much slower process of waiting for a container to build, pushing it to registry, and deploying to production.